kckoh/git-train/README.md

 # git-train
-i only need one here
+i only need one here feat/1 here as well feat/1 here